What is Business Assets Disposal Relief?

 - Employees who own shares in a company could also face a CGT bill when they sell their shares and make a gain.
 Where they are able to meet certain conditions, it may be possible for them to use BADR as well.

-A full guide which explains who can claim BADR and the requirements they need to satisfy in order to be eligible can be found here.
+You can access a full on guide on who can claim BADR and the requirements they need to satisfy in order to be eligible.

 How to use Business Assets Disposal Relief